f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 This is converted to (`<flattr>`) in the XML file (_index.xml_).

-### _LiberapayID_<a name="LiberapayID"></a>
+### _Liberapay_<a name="Liberapay"></a><a name="LiberapayID"></a>

-The project’s Liberapay (https://liberapay.com) ID, if it has one.
-This should be a numeric ID, such that (for example) https://liberapay.com/~xxxxx which redirects to your account page.
-Currently the numeric ID is not displayed on Liberapay’s site, but you can add /public.json behind your team page and get the value of ID field in the JSON response.
+The project’s Liberapay (https://liberapay.com) user or group name, if it has one.
+This should be an alphanumeric name, such that (for example) https://liberapay.com/xxxxx which redirects to your account page.
+This used to be _LiberapayID_, which was a numeric ID fetched from Liberapay’s site by adding /public.json behind your team page.

 This is converted to (`<liberapay>`) in the XML file (_index.xml_).

+### _OpenCollective_<a name="OpenCollective"></a>

+The project’s OpenCollective (https://opencollective.com) user or group name, if it has one.
+This should be an alphanumeric name, such that (for example) https://opencollective.com/xxxxx redirects to your account page.

 ### _Bitcoin_<a name="Bitcoin"></a>